akhiri28/az_code_challenge/README.md

 From the result of each question, you must drop any entry with an aggregated yearly number of transactions less or equal to 10 in 2021.

 __Folder Straucture__
-Interview
+- Interview
    - data
    - results
    - src
    - intermediate

-__data__ - This folder has data extracted from the URL.
+- __data__ - This folder has data extracted from the URL.
 It is the output of extraction step.
-__results__ - This folder has the answers to the question listed above step.
+- __results__ - This folder has the answers to the question listed above step.
-__src__ - This folder has 3 python files. extraction.py, modules.py and transformation.py.
+- __src__ - This folder has 3 python files. extraction.py, modules.py and transformation.py.
-__intermediate__ - This folder has some intermediate transformation date.
+- __intermediate__ - This folder has some intermediate transformation date.

-__How to run the script__
+- __How to run the script__
-Download the zip file -> unzip the file -> open the vscode from the fodler -> open terminal -> navigate to src folder -> run the command 'python extraction.py' -> run the command 'python transformation.py'
+clone the repo -> open the vscode from the fodler -> open terminal -> navigate to src folder -> run the command 'python extraction.py' -> run the command 'python transformation.py'

-python extraction.py - creates two folders data and results.
-Extracts data and stores it in the data folder. python transformation.py - answers all the questions [1 to 4] and stores the text files in results folder.
+__python extraction.py__ - creates two folders data and results.
+Extracts data and stores it in the data folder.
+__python transformation.py__ - answers all the questions [1 to 4] and stores the text files in results folder.

 __modules.py__ - python file has function to perform modular tasks.